 What is phishing?

-Phishing is a social engineering attack that simulates communication from a legitimate source.
+Phishing is a social engineering attack that simulates communication from legitimate companies or sources to trick you into giving up your personal information.

 It’s a plague on business operations, too.
-According to IBM’s Cost of a Data Breach 2023 report, phishing was the most common initial attack vector among all data breaches at organizations.
-And even worse, the average cost of a data breach is at an all-time high: $4.45 million.
+According to IBM’s Cost of a Data Breach 2024 report, phishing and stolen credentials were the most common initial attack vectors among all data breaches at organizations.
+And even worse, the average cost of a data breach is at an all-time high: $4.88 million.

 How to spot a phishing attempt